-Nicole Grebosz, technology special area teacher from Citrus Grove Elementary School, is Volusia County Schools' Teacher of the Year for 2019.
+Josie Ruth Stumpf, 5th grade teacher from Holly Hill School, is Volusia County Schools' Teacher of the Year for 2021.
 She will serve as Volusia County’s Teacher of the Year for one year, representing all of Volusia’s teachers.

-In addition to Ms. Grebosz, four other teachers received special recognition as finalists:
+In addition, four other teachers received special recognition as finalists (pictured left to right):

 - Denise Hulette, 8th Grade Science Teacher, Deltona Middle

 - Amanda Silva, 8th Grade Science Teacher, Heritage Middle